rails/rails/guides/source/active_storage_overview.md

 ```

 If your system tests verify the deletion of a model with attachments and your
-using ActiveJob, set your test environment to use the inline queue adapter so
+using Active Job, set your test environment to use the inline queue adapter so
 the purge job is executed immediately rather at an unknown time in the future.

 You may also want to use a separate service definition for the test environment